aberuiz/OSO/README.md

 You can get all available linecodes for the ‘Regional’ dataset you can run `beaParamValues` and enter ‘linecode’ for the ParameterName.
-However, an easier command is `beaParamValuesFiltered` which allows us to view linecodes only for our table of interest: CAGDP9.
+However, an easier command is `beaParamValuesFiltered` which allows you to view linecodes only for your table of interest: “CAGDP9”

 ``` r
 beaParamValuesFiltered(